-In Fall 2012, in an effort to create a formal process for evaluating and monitoring articulation, the SCC Articulation Officer began the project by assessing data from academic years 2010-11 and 2011-12 relating to departmental course articulation between Solano Community College (SCC) and six local University of California (UC) and California State University (CSU) campuses.
-[E2.7.1: Articulation Single Outcomes Assessment Fall 2012] The data assessment project pointed to a decrease in articulation with those six local universities, but a more informal examination of all of the UCs and CSUs, revealed an overall articulation increase.
-As a result, the SCC Articulation Officer concluded that measuring articulation agreements between Solano College and only six universities did not produce sufficient data for establishing meaningful results.
-Furthermore, it was determined that measuring articulation by major (which showed an increase in articulation) rather than by department, produces different results, which may be considered also.
+In Fall 2012, the SCC Articulation Officer assessed data from academic years 2010-11 and 2011-12 relating to course articulation between Solano College and six local University of California (UC) and California State University (CSU) campuses.
+[E2.7.1: Articulation Single Outcomes Assessment Fall 2012].
+Although the assessment pointed to a decrease in articulation for those six local universities, a more comprehensive examination of all of the UCs and CSUs, revealed an overall increase in course articulation with universities and SCC.
+(VERIFY) As a result, the SCC Articulation Officer concluded that measuring articulation agreements between Solano College and only six universities did not produce a full picture of SCC articulation transfers.
+It was also determined that measuring articulation by major (which showed an increase in articulation) rather than by department, yielded inconclusive results.

-The Articulation Officer then created a spreadsheet of articulation requests and results, updating it periodically as time permitted.
+In November 2012, the Articulation Officer created a spreadsheet of articulation requests and results, updating it periodically as time permitted.
 [E2.7.2: Modified Articulation Requests and Results].
-The spreadsheet proved to be too basic and not user-friendly.
+The spreadsheet was very basic and proved to be not user-friendly.
 Additionally, due to lack of dedicated clerical support and articulation demands, the spreadsheet was not kept up to date and did not reflect all articulation requests and results.

-To complicate matters, over the last several years, there has been a significant increase in articulation officer workloads in California due to legislation such as SB 1440 and mandates for California community colleges to create new degrees called Associate Degrees for Transfer (ADTs).
-Additionally, the degree creation process involves submission of new and modified courses for Course Identification Numbers (C-IDs).
-As a consequence, the SCC articulation officer has accumulated additional duties, i.e., consulting with faculty about C-ID and entering data and course outlines into databases such as C-ID and ASSIST, the official repository of articulation for California's public colleges and universities (the Articulation Officer is the ASSIST manager for Solano College).
-In fact, as of this writing, the Articulation Officer has submitted 99 courses for C-ID and SCC has 16 ADTs approved by or submitted for approval to the California Community College Chancellor's Office (CCCCO).
-In Summer 2013, the Dean of Counseling agreed that the additional work now being done for C-ID and ADT should be included in the design of a formal process of evaluation and monitoring of articulation.
-[E2.7.3: Courses Submitted to C-ID] [E2.7.4: Transfer Degree status spreadsheet].

-Currently, the Articulation Officer and the Dean of Institutional Research, Planning, and Institutional Effectiveness are collaborating to create a new tool for evaluating and monitoring articulation.
-If successful, the new evaluation tool (designed to replace the original spreadsheet created in 2012) will be both user-friendly and capable of including all data that needs to be compiled and analyzed.
+Over the last several years, additional factors have increased articulation officer workloads, to include legislation mandates for California community colleges to create new degrees called Associate Degrees for Transfer (ADTs).
+Part of the degree creation process involves submission of new and modified courses for Course Identification Numbers (C-IDs).
+As a consequence, the SCC Articulation Officer has expanded her workload to consult with faculty and regularly enter data and course outlines into databases such as C-ID and ASSIST, the official repository of articulation for California's public colleges and universities (the articulation officer is the ASSIST manager for Solano College).
+As of this writing, the College has submitted 99 courses for C-ID [E2.7.3: Courses Submitted to C-ID] and has 16 ADTs approved by or submitted for approval to the California Community College Chancellor's Office (CCCCO).
+[E2.7.4: Transfer Degree status spreadsheet].
+Although the evaluation and monitoring of articulation should include work done for C-ID and ADT, the Articulation Officer and the Dean of Institutional Research, Planning, and Institutional Effectiveness are collaborating to create a new process for evaluating and monitoring articulation.
+If successful, the new evaluation tool (designed to replace the original spreadsheet created in 2012), will be both user-friendly and able to process all of the data that needs to be compiled and analyzed.
 The first version of this tool is now available for the Articulation Officer to test and evaluate.
 [E2.7.5: Articulation Database 08-2014].
-As the tool is evaluated, an alternate version will be developed, if needed, by Spring 2015.
-Data from the final version of the tool will be monitored and evaluated and a progress report created during the Summer 2015, and yearly thereafter.
+As the tool is evaluated, an alternate version will be developed, if needed, by December 2, 2014.
+Data from the final version of the tool will be monitored and evaluated with a report created by May 15, 2015.

-SCC has determined also that hiring dedicated clerical support for the Articulation Officer is essential.
-To that end, during the 2013-14 academic year, the Articulation Officer, Transfer Center Director, and Dean of Counseling cooperatively reviewed a needs analysis for a Transfer-Articulation Specialist, created a job description, and moved the position through the various committees and the Governing Board for approvals.
-The position was advertised on campus during August 2014 and is now ready for hiring committee selection and a review of applications [E2.7.6 Transfer & Articulation Specialist].
+SCC has determined also that hiring dedicated clerical support for the Articulation Officer is now essential.
+To that end, during the 2013-14 academic year, the Articulation Officer, Transfer Center Director and Dean of Counseling cooperatively reviewed a previously created needs analysis for a transfer-articulation clerical specialist, created a job description, and moved the position through the various committees and the Governing Board for approvals.
+The position has been advertised on campus during August 2014 and is now ready for hiring committee selection and a review of applications [NEED EVIDENCE HERE; JD FOR T-A Clerical specialist].